Mandeep347/Bank-Account-Management-System/README.md

 -Passwords are stored in plain text (not secure for production).

 Author : Mandeep Chauhan - B.Tech CSE Student (AKTU university)

+License : This project is open-source under the MIT License.